ozydingo/abigstick/_posts/2021-08-14-hacking-factories-part-1.markdown

 end
 ```

-We're using our own data class for factories, and we'll use our own data class for traits and attributes.
-This way, the middleware can call a set of methods that does not depend on the specific FactoryBot or ActiveRecord version implementation of any of these data.

-For attributes, we use `factory.build_class` to get the ActiveRecord class, then call `columns` to get its list of columns.
+We'll do the same for traits and attributes.
+For attributes, we used `factory.build_class` to get the ActiveRecord class, then called `columns` to get its list of columns.
 Finally, we reject the primary key, since we don't want to allow the user to specify that in the UI.
-We wrap each column objecct in our own class:
+The data class is define as follows:

 ```rb
 module FactoryBurgers